 In this coloring book, you’ll get graceful creatures intertwined with vines, flowers, and other plant life.

-The designs in this book feature fashions from steampunk literature.
+The designs in this Steampunk Fashions Coloring Book feature fashions from steampunk literature.
 You get Victorian-era clothing with goggles, clocks, and other technological accessories which provide a fun challenge to color.

-From the cover, you can already tell that this is another fun book that features fantastical and whimsical creatures and patterns.
+From the cover, you can already tell that this is another fun dream doodles book that features fantastical and whimsical creatures and patterns.
 The flowing patterns are beautiful and make each design cohesive.

 There is a hidden picture twist and you’ll have fun looking for hidden teacups, bumblebees and other hidden figures.
 The fun part is to figure out if you will highlight them or blend them in with the other elements as you color your way through the book.

 Because adult coloring books are so popular nowadays, it’s easy to get overwhelmed by the choices available.
 Here are some tips in choosing the best adult coloring books for you:

 “Look inside” the book.
 Amazon lets you peek at a few of the pages.
 If you are in a brick and mortar bookstore, ask the sales person to show you the pages inside.
 There are so many styles and genres available that you have to make sure to get a coloring book that suits your taste and personal style.

 Check out the quality of the book.
 Some people report that there are coloring books that can’t be colored in with ink pens because the pages are too thin.
 Others report that the black ink transfers to the next page if you’re not too careful.
 Make sure to get a coloring book with thick solid pages that won’t bleed through or mark.
 If you are buying online, check out the reviews section of each item.

 Make sure the book lies flat.
 It’s hard to color if the book doesn’t lie flat.
 This is an issue with some coloring books.